Things Every Brand Should Do to Promote Their Branded Game

 Most of them seem pretty obvious, but you'd be surprised how many brands fail to do even the most basic promotion and end up missing out on potentially huge amounts of exposure.
 Anyway, here we go:

 Leverage Your Existing Audience

 Existing Website Traffic

 This is the most obvious one and it can make a huge difference, especially for brands that already have good amounts of traffic to their website.
-Link from your homepage (or some other high traffic page).
+Promote your game with a link from your homepage (or some other high traffic page).

 If it's a web based game sitting on a page on your website, it's not enough just to put it up and not give your visitors an easy way to find it.
 Same goes for a mobile app, or a game that sits on Facebook or some other external website.
 Link it from your homepage.

-A nicely designed image link is obviously preferable, but you’d be surprised how many brands don’t even include a text link (either to the game, or games index page, if you have more than one) on a high traffic page of their website.
-If you don’t do this, you’re missing out on a great, extremely easy opportunity to dramatically increase play numbers.
+A nicely designed image link is obviously preferable, but you'd be surprised how many brands don't even promote their game with a text link (either to the game, or games index page, if you have more than one) on a high traffic page of their website.
+If you don't do this, you're missing out on a great, extremely easy opportunity to give your branded game a promotional boost and dramatically increase play numbers.

-I’m going to assume your business is active on social media (Twitter and Facebook at least).
-Anyone that’s chosen to follow you on social media is already interested in your business.
-So make sure you tell them about your game.
+I'm going to assume your business is active on social media (Twitter and Facebook at least).
+Anyone that's chosen to follow you on social media is already interested in your business.
+So make sure you promote your branded game to them.

 I should also mention, this isn't a once and done thing.
 Now I'm not advocating spam, but if you have a reason to post again, do it.
 E.g. if you do an update to your game, tell people about it.

 It also depends the social network.
-Twitter for instance is very much in the moment and tweets “expire” very quickly.
-So if you have a very active business Twitter account, why not consider posting your link periodically (maybe once a week).
+Twitter for instance is very much in the moment and tweets "expire" very quickly.
+So if you have a very active business Twitter account, why not consider promoting your game there more frequently (maybe once a week).